Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 ### Cross Service SDK improvements

-The modern Form Recognizer client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Form Recognizer client library also provides the ability to share in some cross-service improvements made to the Azure development experience, such as

-- A unified method for analyzing analyzing text and structured data from your documents across each of the client libraries.
+- A unified method for extracting text and structured data from your documents across each of the client libraries.
 - A unified return type `DocumentModel` indicating the document type the model can analyze and the specific fields it can analyze along with the estimated confidence for each field.
 - Specifying a modelId instead of the generated GUID when creating custom models, along with an optional description.
 - Modified `Generate Copy Authorization operation` response to return the target resource information so that it could be used directly when copying custom models method.